Lynching: United States

 Lynchings took place in the United States both before and after the American Civil War, most commonly in Southern states and Western frontier settlements and most frequently in the late 19th century.
-They were often performed by self-appointed commissions, mobs, or vigilantes as a form of punishment for presumed criminal offences.
+They were often performed by self-appointed commissions, mobs, or vigilantes as a form of punishment for presumed criminal offenses.
 From 1883 to 1941 there were 4,467 victims of lynching.
 Of these, 4,027 were male, and 99 female.
-341 were of unknown gender, but are assumed to be likely male.
-In terms of ethnicity; 3,265 were black, 1,082 were white, 71 were Mexican or of Mexican descent, 38 were American Indian, ten were Chinese, and one was Japanese.
+341 were of unknown sex but are assumed to be likely male.
+In terms of ethnicity, 3,265 were black, 1,082 were white, 71 were Mexican or of Mexican descent, 38 were Native American, ten were Chinese, and one was Japanese.
 At the first recorded lynching, in St. Louis in 1835, a Black man named McIntosh who killed a deputy sheriff while being taken to jail was captured, chained to a tree, and burned to death on a corner lot downtown in front of a crowd of over 1,000 people.

+Universal suffrage indicated the beginning of mass lynching across southern United States.
+The rise to mobs of outrage such as the "red shirt" bands began to appear in many southern states at the time of when voting became a right for black men, a key historical turn of events that gave uprise to lynching.
+Initially intended as scare tactics, this outrage continued to grow more and more violent to the point of men being taken from their homes, beaten, exiled, and even assassinated.